AS A TEACHER AND YOGA PRACTITIONER I AM FOREVER IN AWE OF WHAT THIS PRACTICE GIVES

 After many years training with Ruth I began to run my own retreats combining yoga and hill walking at my beloved family home in Spain, Trasierra.

-I have also begun to follow my interest in healing through the therapeutic application of yoga and have trained with another truly great teacher, Tias Little.
+I have also followed my interest in healing through the therapeutic application of yoga.
+Over the past five years I have been learning from another truly great teacher, Tias Little.
 Tias founded Prajna Yoga, a method that pays particular attention to the yoga of the subtle body.
 The emphasis is on slowing down and cultivating sensory awareness to remove obstacles to freedom.

-Currently studying an MA in the Traditions of Yoga & Meditation at SOAS University in London is giving me the opportunity to read about the roots of this practice that has given me so much adding a much needed dimension to the practical works.
+Currently studying an MA in the Traditions of Yoga & Meditation at SOAS University in London is giving me the opportunity to read about the roots of this practice that has given me so much.
+Questioning our approach to yoga on the mat is adding a much-needed dimension to the practical works.

 I continue to run retreats, teach privately and locally, deepen my own practice and learn through my teaching.
 As often as possible I make my way back to India to absorb the immediacy of spiritual life.